Putting 3D Spatially Sparse Networks on a Diet: Architecture details

-\subsection{Architecture details}
+\section{Architecture details}

-For all experiments, we used three baseline networks for network compression and analysis.
+For all experiments, we used three baseline networks, namely Res16UNet14A, Res16UNet18A, and Res16UNet34C, for network compression and analysis.
 We provide the architectural details of the these networks.
 As illustrated in \Tbl{architecture}, the networks share the same backbone but have varying depths and widths.
 The backbone has four steps of downsampling and upsampling using convolution and transposed convolution layers with stride 2.
 Hence, at the very bottom of the bottleneck, the resolution of an input voxel reduces 16 times than its initial value.
 In total, there are 8 residual blocks between upsampling and downsampling.
 Between the same upsampled and downsampled features with the same resolution, it has skip connections.
-For semantic segmentation, the features are projected to logits using $1\times1\times1$ convolution layer with $N_C$ output dimension, where $N_C = 20$ for ScanNet~\cite{dai2017scannet} and 13 for S3DIS~\cite{armeni_cvpr16}.
-Note that instance segmentation models have an additional head for predicting the offset coordinates for instance centroids.
+For semantic segmentation, the features are projected to logits using $1\times1\times1$ convolution layer with $N_C$ output dimension, where $N_C = 20$ for ScanNet~\cite{dai2017scannet}, 13 for S3DIS~\cite{armeni_cvpr16}, and 19 for SemanticKITTI~\cite{behley2019iccv}.
+Note that instance segmentation models have an additional head for predicting the coordinate offsets for instance centroids.